Holistische Arts

 Is escharotic treatment an alternative to a LEEP procedure?

-For CIN 1 and CIN 2, escharotic treatment can be an effective alternative, especially when the gynecologist advises a watchful waiting policy.
+For CIN 1 and CIN 2, escharotic treatment can be an effective alternative, especially when the gynecologist recommends a watchful waiting policy.
 For CIN 3, gynecological treatment is necessary.

 Who performs the treatment?

-The treatment is performed by Jose van Ditmarsch, GP and orthomoleculer homeopathic physician.
-She is BIG-registered and affiliated with the AVIG (Association of Physicians for Integrative Medicine).
+The treatment is performed by Jose van Ditmarsch, general practitioner and orthomolecular homeopathic doctor.
+She is BIG-registered and affiliated with the AVIG (Association of Doctors for Integrative Medicine).
 The treatment can also be performed by the practice assistant.
 Both have extensive years of experience with this treatment.

 Ready for the next step?